camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/chapters/04-migration/01-migrate-71-72.html.md

 ---

-title: 'Migrate from camunda BPM 7.1 to camunda BPM 7.2'
+title: 'Migrate from Camunda BPM 7.1 to Camunda BPM 7.2'
 shortTitle: 'Migrate from 7.1 to 7.2'
 category: 'Migration'

 ---

-The following steps describe how to upgrade the camunda artifacts in a Glassfish 3.1 application server in a shared process engine setting.
+The following steps describe how to upgrade the Camunda artifacts on a Glassfish 3.1 application server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
-If not already done, make sure to download the [camunda BPM 7.2 Glassfish distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/glassfish/camunda-bpm-glassfish/).
+If not already done, make sure to download the [Camunda BPM 7.2 Glassfish distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/glassfish/camunda-bpm-glassfish/).

 The upgrade procedure takes the following steps:

-1. Uninstall the camunda libraries and archives
+1. Uninstall the Camunda libraries and archives
-2. Add the new camunda libraries
+2. Add the new Camunda libraries
-3. Install optional camunda dependencies
+3. Install optional Camunda dependencies
 4. Configure process engines
-5. Install the camunda archive
+5. Install the Camunda archive
-6. Install the camunda BPM web applications
+6. Install the Camunda BPM web applications

 In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.

 <div class="alert alert-info">
   <p><strong>Changing Platform Configuration</strong></p>
-  <p>Depending on your chosen feature set for camunda BPM, some of the (optional) migration steps may require to change the configuration of the BPM platform.
-The camunda enterprise archive (EAR) contains a default platform configuration.
+  <p>Depending on your chosen feature set for Camunda BPM, some of the (optional) migration steps may require to change the configuration of the BPM platform.
+The Camunda enterprise archive (EAR) contains a default platform configuration.
 If you want to change this configuration, you can replace it as described in the <a href="/api-references/deployment-descriptors/#descriptors-bpm-platformxml-configure-location-of-the-bpm-platformxml-file">deployment descriptor reference</a>.</p>
 </div>

 ## 1. Uninstall the Camunda Applications and Archives

-First, uninstall the camunda web applications, namely the camunda REST API (artifact name like `camunda-engine-rest`) and the camunda applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).
+First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).

-Uninstall the camunda EAR.
+Uninstall the Camunda EAR.
 Its name should be `camunda-glassfish-ear-$PLATFORM_VERSION.ear`.
-Then, uninstall the camunda job executor adapter, called `camunda-jobexecutor-rar-$PLATFORM_VERSION.rar`.
+Then, uninstall the Camunda job executor adapter, called `camunda-jobexecutor-rar-$PLATFORM_VERSION.rar`.

 ## 2. Replace the Camunda Libraries